Image from Hennie Kuiper

 One particular banned drug named EPO (a blood booster) took off in Europe in the late 1980's, a few years before I got my feet wet over there.
 Could it be that my own racing experiences were tarred with drug-enhanced racing speeds?
 There's no way to be sure, but when someone passes you on a climb while yodeling, it makes you wonder.

 I'm happy to know that our government really cares about sports, and that it's willing to defend a fair environment even when it's not convenient to take down a lion like Lance Armstrong.
 If there were less cheating in the sport I bet more honest cyclists would stay in it (though I don't know if I would have).
 How many cyclists quit because they decide they don't want to cheat or risk possible negative consequences to their own health?
-How many more good people might stay in all sports if they had an honest chance to feel the success of a healthy competition or an occassional win?
+How many more good people might stay in all sports if they had an honest chance to feel the success of a healthy competition or an occasional win?
 When cheating is tolerated, more cheaters flourish while honest athletes are forced out.
 And if honest people quit, then who are we left to look up to?
 At that point our "hero" may be the winner of the race, but he lacks the heart and the integrity of a true champion.

 Thank you USADA for your hard work!